moebrowne/BitBucket-Team-Issue-Manager/README.md

 # BitBucket Team Issue Management

-A tool that allows you to see, sort and filter all issues from all repositories in a BitBucket team.
+A tool that allows you to see, sort, filter and search all issues from all repositories in a BitBucket team.

 ![An example of the BitBucket Team Issue Manager](screenshot.png)